 The 60-second version

-- Core: Almost every inflatable SUP uses a drop-stitch core (thousands of tiny fibres holding top and bottom together) to create a rigid shape when inflated.
+- Core: Almost every inflatable SUP uses a drop-stitch core — thousands of tiny fibres holding the top and bottom together — to create a rigid shape when inflated.

-- Skin: The outer layers (PVC, laminates, rails) are where stiffness and durability are won or lost.
+- Skin: The outer layers, including PVC, laminates and rails, are where stiffness, durability and long-term performance are won or lost.

 - Rails matter: The rail is the “frame” of the board.
-A stronger rail build usually means a board that feels tighter and holds its shape better.
+A stronger rail build usually means a board that feels tighter, tracks better and holds its shape more effectively under load.

-- Best rule of thumb: If you’re paddling regularly, touring, heavier, or you just want that “hardboard-like” feel, upgrading construction is often the best value upgrade you can make.
+- Best rule of thumb: If you’re paddling regularly, touring, heavier, carrying kit, or you just want that more “hardboard-like” feel, upgrading construction is often the best value upgrade you can make.

 What’s inside an iSUP?